Author: Craig Neil

 The introduction of the Scalpay bridge breathed new life into the island and it now has a healthy population of more than 300 residents, plus a significant number of tourists who journey there throughout the year.

-Today, with tourism on the rise, many houses on Scalpay have been converted into B&Bs and guesthouses – the majority of which are fully booked months in advance in the peak summer season.
+Today, with tourism on the rise, many houses on Scalpay have been converted into bed and breakfasts – the majority of which are fully booked months in advance in the peak summer season.

-During their stay, visitors can enjoy 14 miles of wild coastline that’s a haven for seals, otters and eagles, as well as enjoy walks across the wilds of Scalpay where it’s very likely to set off on foot and not see another person all day.
+During their stay, visitors can enjoy 14 miles of wild coastline that’s a haven for seals, eagles, and the famous Scalpay otters, as well as enjoy walks across the interior of the island where it’s possible to set off on foot and not see another person all day.

 The centre of the island is peppered with lochans and stretches of boggy peat, but recently-constructed footpaths allow access on gravel tracks that allow visitors to avoid squelching through sphagnum moss and prickly heather.

-There’s a circular track that joins the island’s roads to its remotest extremities as well as another that allows easy access to Eilean Glas and the lighthouse that dominates Scalpay’s southeast corner.
+There’s a circular track that joins the island’s roads to its remotest extremities as well as another that allows easy access to Eilean Glas and the Isle of Scalpay lighthouse.

 Eilean Glas is arguably the biggest draw for most tourists as it’s located on an incredibly scenic promontory where you can often see seals and dolphins playing in the sea.